prasanthh71/AskPDF/README.md

+# Chat with PDF using Gemini
-Streamlit based chat application in which we can upload PDFs and able to interact with it.
+A Streamlit-based chat application that enables users to upload PDFs and interact with their content using AI.